drlinux-lm/python/README.md

 But then I also figured out, that I'll need a "container" for all my projects to quickly throw in somewhere, so this repository gonna exactly serve that purpose.

-This project is an as-is, and it might get somewhere at some point ...at some time
+This project is an as-is, and it might get somewhere at some point ...at some time.